MEDIA GALLERY :

 Image 12: Earth dayside

-Time: 12:12:30 PDT Exposure: 0.3 milliseconds Time delay integration: 1
+Time delay integration: 1

 This false color composite shows more than half of Earth’s disk over the coast of Argentina and the South Atlantic Ocean as the Juno probe slingshotted by on Oct.
 9, 2013 for a gravity assisted acceleration to Jupiter.
 The mosaic was assembled from raw images taken by the Junocam imager.